 That said, I am not a fan of tents or even glamping.
 If you want to enjoy these wildlife experiences in luxury, returning to a lodge where you can fine dine under the stars and cool off in your own private plunge pool, it is important to select your safari camp with care.

 Below we outline what we consider to be some of the most luxurious safari lodges in the world.
 Our list does not cover every luxury camp, but you can be sure of an ultra-luxurious experience at all the camps and resorts that we have hand-picked below.

 1. Ivory Lodge Lion Sands, South Africa

 Villas are private and are surrounded by untamed bushland.
-All include a private pool, a gorgeous bedroom with integrated lounge areas opening up onto massive dark wood terraces offering astonishing views over the river.
+All include a private pool and a gorgeous bedroom with integrated lounge areas opening up onto massive dark wood terraces offering astonishing views over the river.

 3. Mahali Mzuri

-With just 12 tents, this resort feels ultra-exclusive and you have the bush almost to yourself.
-Cool down in the beautiful 12-metre long infinity-edged swimming pool between game drives and then star gaze until late into the night at this gorgeous property.
+With just 12 tents, this resort feels ultra-exclusive, and you have the bush almost to yourself.
+Cool down in the beautiful 12-meter long infinity-edged swimming pool between game drives and then stargaze until late into the night at this gorgeous property.

 4. Neptune Ngorongoro Luxury Lodge